 Add hand made pom-poms to a luxurious faux fur blanket to keep warm and snuggle in the colder months.
 And, as we head towards autumn, this is a great project to do now.

 Today I woke up and felt a distinct chill in the air.
 Amazing when you think that last week was hot and sweaty.
 Microwaveable rice bags stay warm and don't slip around.
-I thought I would make a rice bag that's a tribute to the old-fashioned hot water bottle.
-It's a simple project that can be done in an hour.

 How cuddly are these fleecy bunnies.
 Wrapped in a soft, brushed cotton with a snuggly filling.
 I think they would look lovely made with matching fabric and placed upon a little girl's bed or for a nursery.